serokell/serokell-util/serokell-style.md

 The imports in each group should be sorted alphabetically, by module name.

-Always use explicit import lists or `qualified` imports for standard and third party libraries.
+Always use explicit import lists or `qualified` imports.
 Try to use `qualified` imports only if import list is big enough or there are conflicts in names.
 This makes the code more robust against changes in these libraries.
 Exceptions:
-1. _The Prelude_.
+1. _The Prelude_ or any custom prelude (e.g. [Universum](https://github.com/serokell/universum))
 2. Modules that only reexport stuff from other modules

 If `import` is unqualified then put _11 spaces_ between `import` keyword and